-"This is the first Wood Stove Challenge to promote wood stoves that generate electricity to power everything from a cell phone to an entire home.
-Thermoelectric wood stoves, when integrated with solar PV systems and home batteries like the TESLA Powerwall, have the potential to make solar energy more affordable, reduce air pollution, and pave the way for a more sustainable energy future, "according to Ken Adler, Senior Technology Advisor at the Alliance for Green Heat and formerly with the U.S. EPA.
+"This is the first Wood Stove Challenge to promote wood stove and boilers that generate electricity to power everything from a cell phone to part of a small home or electric vehicle.
+Thermoelectric wood stoves, when integrated with solar PV systems and home batteries like the TESLA Powerwall, have the potential to make solar energy more affordable, and pave the way for a more sustainable energy future, "according to Ken Adler, Senior Technology Advisor at the Alliance for Green Heat and formerly with the U.S. EPA.

 Previous Stove Design Challenges brought innovative stoves and a diverse array of stove and energy experts together on the National Mall in 2013, Brookhaven National Lab in 2014 and 2016.

 Further details about participating and competing in this competition will be available late March, 2017.
 For more information about the 2018 competition, contact John Ackerly at Jackerly@forgreenheat.org.
 For inquiries specific to the electricity production category, contact Ken Adler at email@example.com.